Quick summary of key school information

 Supervised care before/after school |

 Currently YCS provides an After School Care program.
 After school care is available for 2 year old class students from 12:30pm until 3:30pm.
 For all other classes, there is after school care from 2:30pm to 3:30pm.
-Extended After School Care is also available from 3:30pm to 5pm. |
+Extended After School Care is also available from 3:30pm to 5pm.
+Extended After School Care is opened when there is enough interest, we must have 4 students signed up to open this section. |

 School provided lunches |

 Most students bring a lunch packed at home.
-Cezar's Kitchen, the meal service at St. Maur International School, provides both adult and child bento for YCS.
+Cezar's Kitchen, the meal service at Saint Maur International School, provides both adult and child bento for YCS.
 This service includes a vegetarian option.
 YCS has a strict no tree nut policy in lunches that are packed by parents. |

 Food alternatives for special dietary needs (ie. vegan, kosher, halal etc) |